Jim Rohn was the motivational speaker who shared the following piece of advice;

 You may, however, have noticed that in amongst the pessimism, defeatism and negativity of Circle One that there was a friend who had real belief of the benefits that the change could bring and vocalised it.
 Additionally, amongst the positivity and optimism of Circle Two there was a very risk-aversed friend who made it clear they didn't agree with the choice.
 In all your choices in which you speak to your circle about you will normally always have people on both sides of the fence regarding their reactions to what you are doing/about to do.
 The important part to pay attention to is which side of the fence the majority of the group sit, and their reasons for it.

 There are two additional key distinctions to make here:

 - Even if you have that one friend who always has your back and knows and believes in what you can achieve, if the rest of your circle doesn't (due to their own personal perceptions of the change you're making (and which ironically has nothing to do with you)) then that one friend can be too easily drowned out and their words of encouragement won't make an impact.

 - If your circle is normally positive and enforcing of your choices, but all or most come back with solid hesitations and reservations then this is when you should listen and take on board what they have to say, as long their opinions and reasoning are coming from the right place.

 Why Am I Sharing This With You?

-We are impacted hugely by those around us and their thoughts and comments, potentially just as much as we are regarding what we tell ourselves internally.
-So are you scrutinising your external factors that can contribute to your decision making as much as your internal ones?
+We are impacted hugely by those around us and their thoughts and comments potentially just as much as we are regarding what we tell ourselves internally.
+Are you scrutinising your external factors that can contribute to your decision making as much as your internal ones?